slimphp/Slim-Website/docs/index.md

 additional first-party components such as [Slim-Csrf][csrf], [Slim-HttpCache][httpcache], or [Slim-Flash][flash] that build upon Slim's default functionality.
 It's also easy to integrate third-party components found on [Packagist](https://packagist.org/).

-## Front controller pattern

-It is typical to use the front-controller pattern to funnel appropriate HTTP requests received by your web server to a single PHP file.
-This PHP file is where you instantiate, configure, and run your Slim app.

 ## How to read this documentation